Ed Bengtson

 - Submit a portfolio at the interview.

-At the time of the interview, candidates must have a GPA of 3.0 on the last 60 hours of undergraduate coursework, have passed the PRAXIS CORE exam or provide equivalent scores, submitted three letters of reference, taken the Praxis II Content Area test and the OPI for foreign language students, and submitted a portfolio.
+At the time of the interview, candidates must have a GPA of 3.0 on the last 60 hours of undergraduate coursework, submitted three letters of reference, taken the Praxis II Content Area test and the OPI for foreign language students, and submitted a portfolio.

 Once the program has received all application materials from the Graduate School, an admission decision will be made based on the criteria described in the admissions policy statement.
-The probationary status will include the content specific courses of the spring semester term.
+The probationary status will include the content specific courses of the spring semester term as well as clearance for field experiences through the Office of Teacher Education.
 The number admitted into specific teaching fields will be determined by both availability of internship spaces in the public schools with Cohort Partnership agreements and job market potential.
 However, meeting or exceeding minimum requirements does not guarantee acceptance into the M.A.T.

 At the completion of the first 9 hours of MAT courses (which are taken in the summer semester), the education faculty will review the status of all the students in the program.
 Students with unsatisfactory performance (grade C or lower) in the summer courses will not be allowed to continue with the remainder of the program.